Exploring Waste Management and Thriving Careers in the Industry

 Approach: P&G implemented a multifaceted approach to achieve this goal:

-- Waste Reduction: The company focused on minimizing waste at its source by improving product design, and ensuring production quality, and zero defects.
+• Waste Reduction: The company focused on minimizing waste at its source by improving product design, ensuring production quality, and achieving zero defects.
 They reduced packaging materials and optimized manufacturing techniques.

-- Waste-to-Energy: Waste materials that couldn't be recycled or reused were converted into energy through the proper implementation of waste-to-energy technologies which reduced the environmental impact.
+• Waste-to-Energy: Waste materials that couldn't be recycled or reused were converted into energy through a proper implementation of waste-to-energy technologies, which reduced the environmental impact.

 Results: P&G's commitment to "zero waste to landfill" paid off significantly:

-- By 2020, 86% of its global production sites achieved “zero manufacturing waste to landfill” status.
+• By 2020, 86 percent of its global production sites achieved “zero manufacturing waste to landfill” status.

-- P&G's efforts helped in reducing greenhouse gas emissions and minimized the environmental impact of its operations.
+• P&G's efforts helped in reducing greenhouse gas emissions and minimizing the environmental impact of its operations.

 Lessons Learned: Procter & Gamble's journey toward “zero manufacturing waste to landfill” is a great example that showcases the potential for businesses to make substantial contributions to environmental sustainability while performing waste management.

 By integrating waste management strategies that emphasize waste reduction, recycling, and responsible disposal, companies can reduce their environmental footprint while reaping financial benefits.
-This case study from the USA serves as an inspiring example of how commitment to sustainability can drive positive change while practicing waste management.
+This case study from the USA serves as an inspiring example of how commitment to sustainability drives positive change while practicing waste management.

 Skills and Qualifications for a Career in Waste Management